trystan-geoffre/Trading-AI-TensorFlow/README.md

 <h2 align="center">🔎 Repository Overview 🔍</h2>

-In the construction of our Trading AI we have 4steps:
+In the development of our Trading AI, we follow a structured process comprising four essential steps.

 <br>